 This Index is a unique blend of shares of Central Public Sector Enterprises (CPSEs), Public Sector Banks (PSBs) as also government shares in blue-chip private companies like Larsen & Toubro (L&T), Axis Bank and ITC.
 The fund is managed by ICICI Prudential AMC.
 This ETFs mirrors a readymade S&P BSE Bharat 22 Index.
 This is an open-ended exchange traded fund.
 There is no lock-in period for Retail Investors.
 They can sell it on the very next day of allotment.

-1st Tranche of Bharat 22 ETFs was launched in the month of Nov 2017; vide which Govt. has garnered close to Rs.14500 Cr against the total bid of Rs.
+1st Tranche of Bharat 22 ETF was launched in the month of Nov 2017; vide which Govt. has garnered close to Rs.14500 Cr against the total bid of Rs.
 32,000 Cr.

-2nd Tranche of Bharat 22 ETFs was launched in the month of June 2018 vide which government garnered Rs.
+2nd Tranche of Bharat 22 ETF was launched in the month of June 2018 vide which government garnered Rs.
 8400 Cr from this round.

-3rd Tranche is likely to open in this Month.
-The government is planning to raise about Rs.
-10,000 Cr through a follow-on offer of Bharat-22 ETF in February.
+3rd Tranche opened in the month of Feb-19.
+The government had raised about Rs.
+3500 Cr through a follow-on offer of Bharat-22 ETF in February.

 Performance of the Bharat 22 ETFs in Last 1 Year:

 The Bharat 22 ETFs has given Return of -8.33% as compared to the -24.14% return by NIFTY PSE in the last one year.
 The Performance of the Equity market has remained subdued in the last 1 year after the introduction of LTCG in the Union Budget.
 So this performance will not reflect the true picture as the whole Stock market has got beaten.
 However, we feel Bharat-22 ETFs will good returns in the coming year.